 Corfo participates in the Santiago region's procurement of municipal vehicles, with requirements for clean electric power for, among other things, the transport of goods and services, garbage trucks, safety vehicles and ambulances.
 In addition, individual municipalities, such as Santiago, have agreements with distributors to use electric vehicles, which in return gives them the right to drive on streets that are otherwise closed to traffic.
-The beer distributors and Pepsi, among others, have also settled on such agreements with the municipality.
-The parliament is preparing legislation on the CO2 emissions of new cars, with requirements for maximum average emissions and a modified vehicle tax that accounts for CO2 emissions.
-There is a plan to launch subsidies to renew the taxi and colectivo fleet, according to the Ministry of Energy by June 2020: the "Renueva tu Colectivo" program consists of USD 10 000 subsidy per vehicle for the switch to electric.
-Fernando Hentzchel at Corfo states that the focus of all stimulation will be vehicles that drive at least 40,000 km per year.
+The beer distributors and Pepsi, among others, have also Settled on such agreements with the municipality.
+The parliament is preparing legislation on the CO2 emissions of new cars, with requirements for maximum average emissions and a modified vehicle tax that accounts for CO2 emissions, but no electric car premium or similar subsidies are planned.
+Fernando Hentzchel at Corfo states that the focus of all stimulation will be vehicles that drive at least 40,000 km per year.17